Canon SX730 vs Panasonic ZS80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX730 HS and Panasonic Lumix DC-ZS80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The ZS80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX730 and ZS80 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Panasonic ZS80 Manual.

 So what is the bottom line?
 Is the Canon SX730 better than the Panasonic ZS80 or vice versa?
 The listing below highlights the relative strengths of the two models.